joseph-flinn/site/frontend/posts/foundations-of-project-management-part3.md

 The goal of this post is to provide a quick introduction to the process groups and knowledge areas that are defined in the 6th Edition of the PMBOK Guide.
-While these are presented in a linear fashion, they often happen during the management of a project.
+While these are presented in a linear fashion, they often happen in parallel during the management of a project.
 Ricardo Vargas has a great overview of how the different processes interact with each other which can be found [here](https://youtu.be/GC7pN8Mjot8).
 Vargas drills into the viewers that each knowledge area affects the other knowledge areas; changes in one affect some or all the others.